londam/CW-Aidan-TrailStops/README.md

 ### Future Development Points

-- More routes
+- More routes - done
-- Show distance/time data before placing marker based on user mouse placement on screen along the route.
+- Show distance/time data before placing marker based on user mouse placement on screen along the route. - need more optimization - too laggy
-- Ability to only click on the route and nothing else to place markers more accurately
+- Ability to only click on the route and nothing else to place markers more accurately - done
 - Distance/ walking pace settings
 - Accommodation Links
-- proper login functionality (authentication, password hashing)
+- proper login functionality (authentication, password hashing) - done

 ### Install and run app locally